The Little Sterling Street School House Becomes Grace Church

-In the early 1800’s, before “wards” designated specific areas or neighborhoods, streets were uses for demarcation.
+In the early 1800s, streets were used for demarcation before “wards” designated specific areas or neighborhoods.
 Located north of State Street, at various times, were schools on Factory and Lamon Streets.
 South of State Street, a void was left when the Academy building was sold to the Presbyterian Church in 1820.
 A new school was to be built, but there were differences of opinion as to where it should be constructed.
 The district was then divided, using State Street as the boundary.

 In 1823, the portion of the district lying south of State street purchased the lot now occupied by Grace Church on the corner of Jay and Sterling Streets, and erected a stone school-house thereon.

 In 1846, the school would be replaced with a “new” Sterling Street School was considered a “model schoolhouse, a vast improvement over any other one in Watertown or its vicinity at that time,” according to the Watertown Daily Times.
 The school would face Sterling Street and be located in the same block as the new Watertown High School that would be built in 1904.
 Though the two structures would be from different eras, the Sterling Street School would still be present for several years after the new high school opened.